 Powell-Cotton created his dioramas to show the animals in surrounding that echoed their natural habitats.
 At a time when many natural history displays were just mounted animal heads, Powell-Cotton recognized the scientific and educational benefits that exhibiting whole animals could have.
 He posed the animals in ways to show their facial expressions, body movements, and anatomy.
 In some instances, the animals’ veins and blood vessels are visible.

 His collection is now displayed in eight galleries, each representing a different aspect of Powell-Cotton’s travels, from Chinese Imperial porcelain to his remarkable dioramas.
-In Gallery 2, a diorama representing the Himalayas at dawn is considered the oldest untouched diorama of its type in any museum.
-There are also over 30 films Powell-Cotton and his daughters made of their travels to Sudan, Somalia, and Angola.
+In Gallery 2, a diorama representing the Himalayas at dawn is considered the oldest untouched diorama of its type in any museum, and to this day remains visually impressive.
+There are also over 30 films (some of which may be watched on visual displays) Powell-Cotton and his daughters made of their travels to Sudan, Somalia, and Angol.

 Today, the museum is also active in the field of conservation, working to help protect animals threatened by over-hunting and habitat loss.
-Artifacts from the museum have helped researchers find solutions for the declining black rhino population and help conserve primate habitats.
+Artifacts from the museum have helped researchers find solutions for the declining black rhino population through contributing to genetic research and help conserve primates through taxonomic research and to protect habitats.